1 Main programme

 1 Workshop series one

 Data and information governance is more critical than ever to ensure that individuals’ data is protected, and that data is used ethically and responsibly, by people and, increasingly, by AI.
-This panel explores best practice policies and processes that trusts should have in place, alongside case studies from Dixons Academies Trust and Ark Schools, sharing their respective approaches to implementing effective data and AI governance.
+This panel explores best practice policies and processes that trusts should have in place, with insights from Ark Schools, Central Region Schools Trust, and Dixons Academies Trust, sharing their respective approaches to implementing effective data and AI governance.

 1 Workshop series one